huxiaoyi0625/Table_Tennis_Robot_with_Stage-Based_Reward/README.md

 This project is mainly to demonstrate the table tennis robot trained by the proposed stage-based reward .
 It contains models trained with stage 1 reward function, stage 1+2 reward function, stage 1+2+3 reward function and only stage 3 reward function.

-Each file in this project can be used for research only.
-Commerical use is not allowed without permission.
+Each file in this project is used for research only.
+Commerical use is not allowed except permission.